 The Lawleys have five children, eleven grandchildren, and two great grandchildren.
 With a self-confessed soft spot for kids, Pastor Lawley can often be seen sneaking rolls of Smarties candies into the hands of lucky little ones on Sunday mornings.

 Raised in Whiteland, IN, Pastor Max Southern has been serving as the Youth Pastor at Marshfield Assembly of God since August of 2012.
-He holds a Bachelor's degree in Church Leadership from Central Bible College in Springfield, MO and is currently seeking his Masters of Organizational Leadership from Evangel University, also in Springfield, MO.
+He holds a Bachelor's degree in Church Leadership from Central Bible College in Springfield, MO and his Masters of Organizational Leadership from Evangel University, also in Springfield, MO.

 Max was born in Indiana in 1991, and he remained there until he left for college in 2010.
 Max is the son of Tom & Sally Southern, and he has one sister, Daphne.
 He and his family began attending church in 1996, when they were invited by a neighbor.
 They were all saved and baptized in water on the same Sunday.
 He was very active in his home church, serving as both a kids and youth leader.
 Max also spent a summer interning under the entire pastoral staff at his home church in Whiteland, IN.

 Always feeling the call of God upon his life, Max began his studies in Church Leadership at Central Bible College.
 During college, he played and ministered with the CBC basketball team to churches all over the United States and in South Africa, where he spent two weeks on a missions trip.
 He began volunteering in 2011 as a youth sponsor at Marshfield Assembly of God where he served faithfully until he was brought on as the youth pastor.
 Max is a hard worker and a faithful young man of God.
 His passion to see teenagers turn their hearts toward God is evident in everything that he does.
-He is committed to connecting with the students of PULSE Student Ministry and working towards seeing lives changed for the Kingdom of God.
+He is committed to connecting with the MAG Students and working towards seeing lives changed for the Kingdom of God.
 His love for God and his dedication make Pastor Max an incredible addition to Marshfield Assembly of God.